HANNAHBANNQ/Discover-stereotype/README.md

 ## Provincial identity word
 This file aims at capturing words describing provincial identity and basically shares similar logic with the file #demo#.
 The final result includes those similar words end with "人".

+## Stereotype score
+This file intends to calculate the stereotype score of each regional group on dimensions - In this file I tried for the dimension of 'competence' for example.

+### Steps
+- Preliminary work: see file #demo# and #provincial identity word#.
+Choose group identity words and dimension words first
+- Make sure there is no replication or missing in embedding dictionary
+- Calculate average distance, which is average cosine similarity for now
+- Calculate stereotype score: distance to high dimension words minus distance to low dimension